Workiva/built_redux/README.md

  // is strongly recommended as it gives you static type checking to make sure
  // the payload for action name provided is the same as the expected payload
  // for the action provided to your reducer.
 Calling .build() returns a reducer function
- // that can be passed to our store. var reducer =  (new ReducerBuilder<Counter, CounterBuilder>()
+ // that can be passed to the store's constructor. var reducer =  (new ReducerBuilder<Counter, CounterBuilder>()
       ..add(CounterActionsNames.increment, increment)
       ..add(CounterActionsNames.decrement, decrement)).build();